imehr/claude-utilities/PRIVACY.md

 ## Open Source

-This extension is open source, and its complete source code is available for review at [Your Repository URL].
+This extension is open source, and its complete source code is available for review at [Claude Artifact Expander](https://github.com/imehr/claude-utilities/tree/main).